NAnt2/NAnt2/README.md

 License
 -------
 NAnt2 is provided under included GPL license.
+Portions of it (NAnt2.Contrib) are provided under included LGPL license.
+There is an effort to change license to Apache 2.0 / MIT.
+If you ever contributed to NAnt, NAnt.Contrib or NAnt2, please state your approval/disapproval on [ticket #14](https://github.com/NAnt2/NAnt2/issues/14)

 NAnt and NAnt.Contrib
 =====================